gordonmleigh/gordonmleigh.github.io/cv.md

 #### Operations and business management

-I undertook almost all of the management and accounting activities in the business, requiring me to confidently liase with and negotiate with suppliers, manage cashflow, perform payroll and tax duties, and effectively manage my time to meet these obligations while also bringing in business and undertaking client work.
+I undertook almost all of the management and accounting activities in the business, requiring me to confidently liaise with and negotiate with suppliers, manage cashflow, perform payroll and tax duties, and effectively manage my time to meet these obligations while also bringing in business and undertaking client work.
 I hired our developers, managed their performance, and regrettably let them go when the business ran out of cash, requiring me to have strong interpersonal skills and a thick enough skin to do the difficult jobs.

 #### Project management